Call of Prev

 Character Design Workshop

-In the character design workshop, young people will devote time to creating avatars.
-This workshop also explores the question of which characters are often found in computer games and what effect these characters and avatars have on the players.
+In the character design workshop, young people devoted time to creating avatars.
+This workshop also explored the question of which characters are often found in computer games and what effect these characters and avatars have on the players.
 Which avatars would the young people like to see in computer games and what should they look like?
-In an artistic way, the young people approach the topics of social representation and inequalities in gaming and society.
+In an artistic way, the young people approached the topics of social representation and inequalities in gaming and society.

 Storytelling workshop

-This workshop is about dialogue, interaction and relationship.
+This workshop was about dialogue, interaction and relationship.
 One of the main elements of many games are the dialogues of the main characters.
 What language is chosen in the game and how are the participating players addressed?
-In this workshop, the young people themselves can choose the setting of their game and write the dialogues between the characters - and thus decide where the journey of their game goes.
-In the course of this, an exchange about human rights-oriented attitudes, but also about discriminatory language and social exclusion mechanisms emerges.
+In this workshop, the young people themselves could choose the setting of their game and write the dialogues between the characters - and thus decide where the journey of their game went.
+In the course of this, an exchange about human rights-oriented attitudes, but also about discriminatory language and social exclusion mechanisms emerged.